ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.senec/README.md

    *Nur lesbarer Text, die die Seriennummern der evtl. vorhandenen Wallboxen 0-3 angibt.*

 ## Changelog

+### 1.0.7 (NoBl)
+* Reading all known states from SENEC.
+* Split states into high/low priority (heavy requesting the SENEC system renders it unable to sync with the SENEC datacenter!).
+* Updated adapter-core and testing versions along with current dev dependencies.
+Removed node 8 support.
+* Added more state descriptions to manual.
+But need input on these and those that are still not documented.

 ### 1.0.6 (NoBl)
 * Moved senec states and state attributes to libs